ThomasDOtto/ILRA/README.md

 ILRA.sh -a $ASSEMBLY -o $OUTPUT_FOLDER_ILRA -c $CORRECTED_READS -n subset_test -r $REFERENCE -I $ILLU_READS -t $CORES -g $GFF_REF_FILE -L pb
 ```

 Please note the version of ILRA installed in the virtual machine is likely outdated.
-You can overwrite the version within the virtual machine with the most recent one first removing the folder and then running:
+You can overwrite the version within the virtual machine with the most recent one by first removing the folder and then running:
 ```
 git clone https://github.com/ThomasDOtto/ILRA
 ```